Texting and Driving Accidents in New York

 As reported by Texting and Driving Safety, 77 percent of young adults have some degree of confidence that they can drive and text safely, and 55 percent claim that it is easy.
 The fact that teen drivers who text spend 10 percent of their driving time out of their proper lane tends to contradict that confidence.
 To help educate younger drivers of the dangers of texting while driving, it’s important to communicate openly and honestly with them as explained in the Distracted Driving Guide.

-Legal Help for Texting While Driving Accident Victims
+Legal Help for Victims of Texting and Driving Accidents

 If a driver of any age who was texting while driving caused a traffic crash in which you were seriously injured, you may be entitled to a claim for compensation for your medical expenses, lost wages, property damage, and other losses.
 Binghamton injury lawyer Scott C. Gottlieb offers a free case consultation.
 Contact our firm to get started taking action to hold the negligent driver accountable.